 The mascot of this Olympic games was MISHA.

 The bear’s full name is Mikhail Potapych Toptygin.

 The 2014 Olympic Winter Games were the first time that the Russian Federation hosts the Winter Games.

-The mascots of this Olympic games are THE HARE, THE POLAR BEAR AND THE LEOPARD.
+The mascots of this Olympic games were THE HARE, THE POLAR BEAR AND THE LEOPARD.

 There are three mascots in a nod to the three places on the Olympic podium.